IhebBouariche1/IhebBouariche/11-Robotics & Artificial intelligence (Deep Reinforcement learning)/README.md

 #### The PDF file 'Deep Reinforcement Learning' provides most of the theoretical and mathematical informations about Reinforcement Learning and Deep-RL.
 #### Check 'Computer Vision Grasping Task (With Camera Image Observation)'.
 The project utilizes a robot arm to grasp various object shapes by processing camera images through a convolutional neural network (CNN) for feature extraction.
-The CNN is then connected with a deep feed-forward neural network and trained using a deep reinforcement learning algorithm (DDPG).
+The CNN is then connected with a deep feed-forward neural network and trained using a deep reinforcement learning algorithm.
+(DDPG).
 #### Check 'Trajectory Optimization and Control with D-RL'.
 It presents a project for controlling a IIWA14 7-DOF manipulator robot using end-to-end control and trajectory optimization with Deep reinforcement learning.
 #### Check 'Trajectory_Optimization with D-RL + CTC control'.
 It presents a project for Trajectory optimization and energy conservation of a IIWA14 7-DOF manipulator robot using end-to-end Deep reinforcement learning (Deep Deterministic Policy Gradient algorithm).